Skip to main content

 # Claude Code:

-# ✓ Creates React component
+# - Creates React component

-# ✓ Implements Zod validation
+# - Implements Zod validation

-# ✓ Builds API endpoint
+# - Builds API endpoint

-# ✓ Writes tests
+# - Writes tests

-# ✓ Makes Git commits
+# - Makes Git commits with meaningful messages

-The Technical Superiority
+The Technical Strength

 The Git Integration is Well Thought Out